Buprenorphine: Buprenorphine versus methadone

-Naltrexone is a full antagonist, meaning it fully blocks the opioid receptor from binding with other opioids and any feelings of euphoria if opioids are ingested.
-Buprenorphine has a higher affinity than most opioids and can bind to opioid receptors to have some effects - the mechanism that treats withdrawal symptoms.
-However, like naltrexone, buprenorphine can also block other opioids from binding to the receptors.
+Naltrexone is a full antagonist to the mu-opioid receptor, while buprenorphine is a partial-agonist.
+Naltrexone is not to be confused with naloxone, a compound paired with buprenorphine to provide relief from (and regular maintenance for) opioid withdrawal and opioid dependence.

 Chronic pain

 Buprenorphine patches in the pouch with packaging: A removed patch is shown on the left.
 In Britain, buprenorphine patches are named Butec 5, Butec 10, and so on.

 A transdermal patch is available for the treatment of chronic pain.
 These patches are not indicated for use in acute pain, pain that is expected to last only for a short period, or pain after surgery, nor are they recommended for opioid addiction.

 Potency

 For equianalgesic dosing, when used sublingually, the potency of buprenorphine is about 40 to 70 times more potent than morphine.
 When used as a transdermal patch, the potency of buprenorphine may be 100 to 115 times greater than that of morphine.